 The number one rule in real estate has to be to add kerbside appeal.
 People can fall in love with a house on kerb appeal alone.
 They will overlook interior imperfections if the external presentation is first-class.

-First impressions really do count, and the first thing a potential buyer sees when they arrive is the front of your home.
+First impressions really do count, and the first thing a potential buyer sees when they arrive at the front of your home.
 The good news is, it’s easy and often very affordable to turn a drab house into a fab house.

 My best tips for improving kerbside appeal are: